Product code: 119991 Category: Tag: View more products from...

 Automatically switches between warming and cooling the water to hold your perfect temperature perfectly steady without you needing to lift a finger

-Titanium heat exchanger, making them immune to chemical damage and completely compatible with saltwater systems
+Features a twisted titanium heat exchanger, making the system highly corrosion-resistant to pool chemicals and completely compatible with saltwater pools

 The digital control pad can be removed from the machine and mounted up to 10 metres away, letting you check settings from a more convenient spot